-Zoom In: The 5 Best Vertical Mice in 2020
+Zoom In: The 5 Best Vertical Mice

 Like ergonomic mice, the market isn’t exactly flooded with models produced by familiar gaming brands.
 Instead, there are plenty of inexpensive options that make it difficult to single out which are superbly designed and which are just heaps of plastic.
 To help you wade through the sea of vertical mice, we’ve narrowed down the top five options.